|↑ OpenStreetmap Hacker's guide||↑↑ Net & Web|

 Something to bear in mind when sending hyperlinks to OpenStreetmap web maps around ist that the size of the map section cannot be fixed, but will depend on the size of the browser window in which they are viewed.

-Further features are enabled by parameters in the URL.
+Further features are enabled by other parameters in the URL.
 Some of these have to be put before, some after the map location.
 A parameter after the location can for example be used to select a "map layer" (map appearance).
-The following example selects the OpenCycleMap syle:
+The following example selects the OpenCycleMap style:

 The following map styles are available:

 A marker can be put into the map by appending parameters before the map location:

 When the map location part is omitted, the map will be displayed at the marker location at zoom level 12, ≈ 26 metres / pixel.
 Unless you have a machine-readable source of locations, you have to copy the marker location from the map location you adjusted interactively.
 For a different way of marking buildings and streets, see under Objects below.

 OpenStreetmap's routing app is accessed via the base URL http://www.openstreetmap.org/directions.
 When specifying place names for OpenStreetmap to resolve, the parameters from and to are used, as in this example:

 More complex locations such as addresses can be given instead of place names, they only have to be URL encoded.

 If one or both endpoints of the route are not place names in the OpenStreetmap database (such an arbitrary point on a highway), the geocoordinates of both endpoints have to be given explicitly.
 This is the format into which the routing URL is converted automatically after looking up place names.
 It uses a single parameter route which contains both endpoints in the format <start latitude>,<start longitude>;<destination latitude>,<destination longitude>.
 The separating commas and semicolon have to be URL encoded.
 An example: